andreluna/code-signer-cobaltstrike/README.md

 ### Step 0

 #### I'm insert new update in the shell script.
-Now, the script automatic generatic Let's Encrypt certificate.
+Now, the script automatic generate Let's Encrypt certificate.
 Just insert the domain name and e-mail address.

 ```
 # domain name